top of page

 Guide to Ceramic Coating Aftercare

-This Guide will walk you through what to avoid and how to care for your car's ceramic or graphene coating in the first 24 hours after applying the coating, during the first two weeks as it cures, and throughout the year so that you maximize the coatings performance and durability for years-to-come.
+This Guide will walk you through what to avoid and how to care for your car's ceramic or graphene coating in the first 24 hours after applying the coating, during the first 2 weeks as it cures, and throughout the year so that you maximize the coatings performance and durability for years-to-come.

 Coating your vehicle with our ceramic or graphene coating is one of the best decisions you can make to improve the appearance of your car and protect your vehicles paint from harsh elements such as sun UV rays, bugs, bird poop and so on.
-Our ceramic coatings have superior durability, performance, and appearance enhancement compared to any conventional wax or polymer sealant, a ceramic coating is the ultimate form of protection for your cars finish.
+Our ceramic coatings have superior durability, performance, and appearance enhancement compared to any conventional wax or polymer sealant, a ceramic coating is the ultimate form of protection for your car's finish.

 But without proper care and maintenance, a ceramic or graphene coating will degrade faster and its benefits will eventually no longer be present.
 Just because a vehicle has a ceramic coating does not mean it can now be neglected, it still needs to be maintained.
 Having a coating means super easy maintenance, never wax again, extremely durable & long lasting protection, intense shine and more color depth.
 Follow this guide to maintain your coatings performance for many years to come.